On this page

 4. Organization preview domain

-Set a tenant preview domain when generated sandbox preview URLs should use your organization’s domain instead of miosa.app.
+Set a tenant preview domain when generated sandbox preview URLs should use your organization’s domain instead of the MIOSA fallback.

 Example: